TIBCOSoftware/snappydata/docs/best_practices/memory_management.md

 |critical-heap-percentage|90%|(TODO: I don't understand this descrip- Jags) The heap percent beyond which system considers itself in a critical state .
 This is to safeguard the system from crashing by OutOfMemoryException.
 Beyond this point, SnappyData starts canceling all jobs and queries.
 Critical percentage of 90 means, beyond 90% of heap usage jobs and queries will get cancelled.|
 |eviction-heap-percentage|81|This percent determined when in memory table data would be evicted to disk.
 Beyond this Table rows are evicted in LRU fashion.|

 SnappyData heap memory regions are divided into two parts called pools.
-Sizes of each pool are determined by the config parameters provided at boot time to each server (TODO: I don't understand this descrip .. thought each will elastically expand into the other- Jags).
+Sizes of each pool are determined by the config parameters provided at boot time to each server.
+These two regions are only tentative demarcation and can grow into each other based on some conditions.
+(TODO: I don't understand this descrip .. thought each will elastically expand into the other- Jags).
 The two pools are as below:

 ### Heap Storage Pool: